 Inverted in Houshin Engi.
 Being the genre savvy guy that he is, Taikobo decides the best course of action in one of the first chapters is to take the fight directly to Dakki.
 Just find a way in the palace and catch her when he guard is down, get the happy ending.
 The problem is that Dakki is dangerously genre savvy and also a manipulative bastard.
 She knows Taikobo's every move before he makes it and nearly kills him in a pit of snakes.

-In Ranma ½, not one single character who has gained a curse at the Jusenkyo springs has thought to take a dip in whatever spring would cure them before they leave, despite there being a helpful guide there who happens to know what curse each spring carries.
+In Ranma ˝, not one single character who has gained a curse at the Jusenkyo springs has thought to take a dip in whatever spring would cure them before they leave, despite there being a helpful guide there who happens to know what curse each spring carries.
+Several episode plots revolve around trying to get back to Jusenkyo, even, and no one explains why they left to begin with.

 There is also a storyline which involves a bar of soap that apparently cures the curse.
 However at the end of the story we discover that the fix is only temporary.
 However, it didn't seem to occur to the characters that they could have continued immunity to the curse if they used it every day like, say, one does with a bar of soap.

-Rogue From Marvel Comics is a mutant who broods constantly because her mutant power has the potential to kill anyone she comes physical contact with.
+Rogue is a mutant who broods constantly because her mutant power has the potential to kill anyone she makes physical contact with.
 However, since mutant negation technology is widely available (and has been shown to work on her in the past), it should be no problem to simply make a necklace or something with the embedded technology and just put an on/off switch on the circuit.
 End of meaningless brooding.

 Note, however, that this depends on which incarnation is discussed, as well as what the technology does specifically.
 In Evolution, Nightcrawler's hologram machine is only able to change the appearance, but is still a blue furry humanoid with three fingers on each hand.
 The animated series had devices that nullified powers on the mutant-hating Genosha, but the controllers would be a hassle to carry everywhere and she would need to hide it so it does not get damaged or turned against her.